-Intermediate EMTs have the skills for advanced life support.
-They record and interpret EKG findings, and treat cardiac arrests with defibrillation and cardioversion, reduce shock by intravenous fluid administration, and provide ventilations through intubation.
+Paramedics are the highest level of prehospital care in the EMS system.
+Paramedics record and interpret EKG findings, treat cardiac arrests with defibrillation and cardioversion, reduce shock by intravenous fluid administration, provide ventilations and airway protection by endotracheal intubation and administer pharmacological therapy.
+Paramedics serve as team leaders on EMS units.